alces-software/flight-appliance-docs/docs/source/pbspro/pbspro.rst

 Including job scheduler instructions in your job-scripts is often the most convenient method of working for batch jobs - follow the guidelines below for the best experience:

  - Lines in your script that include job-scheduler directives must start with ``#PBS`` at the beginning of the line
- - You can have multiple lines starting with ``#PBS`` in your job-script, with normal script lines in-between
+ - You can have multiple lines starting with ``#PBS`` in your job-script, but they must appear at the top of the script without any lines in-between
  - You can put multiple instructions separated by a space on a single line starting with ``#PBS``
  - The scheduler will parse the script from top to bottom and set instructions in order; if you set the same parameter twice, the second value will be used
  - Instructions are parsed at job submission time, before the job itself has actually run.
 This means you can't, for example, tell the scheduler to put your job output in a directory that you create in the job-script itself - the directory will not exist when the job starts running, and your job will fail with an error